vidatonkova/ZimmermanWeb/README.md

 ```bash
 npm start
 ```
-Next, you'll want to open up a new terminal and navigate to the folder you were just in Then, you'll want to navigate to the client directory using
+Next, you'll want to open up a new terminal and navigate to the folder you were just in.
+After this, navigate to the client directory using
 ```bash
 cd client
 ```